Thomas James: Life

-He was born about 1573 at Newport, Isle of Wight.
-In 1586 he was admitted a scholar of Winchester College and matriculated at New College, Oxford on 28 January 1592.
+James was born about 1573 at Newport, Isle of Wight.
+In 1586 he was admitted a scholar of Winchester College and matriculated at New College, Oxford, on 28 January 1592.
 He then graduated B.A. on 3 May 1595, M.A. on 5 February 1599, and B.D. and D.D. on 16 May 1614.

 James became a fellow of New College in 1593, where he served until 1602.
 In that year, his wide knowledge of books, together with his skill in deciphering manuscripts and detecting literary forgeries, secured him the post of librarian to the library newly founded by Sir Thomas Bodley at Oxford.

 At the same time, he was made rector of St Aldate's Church, Oxford.
 In 1605, he compiled a classified catalogue of the books in the Bodleian Library, but in 1620 substituted for it an alphabetical catalogue.
 The arrangement in 1610, whereby the Worshipful Company of Stationers and Newspaper Makers (Stationers' Company) undertook to supply the Bodleian with a copy of every book published, was James's suggestion.

 He assisted in framing a complete body of the ancient statutes and customs of the university.
 He was also skilled in deciphering manuscripts and in detecting forged readings.
 He obtained leave to examine the manuscripts in the college libraries at Oxford, and was allowed by easy-going heads of houses (particularly those of Balliol and Merton) to take away several, chiefly patristic, which he gave in 1601 to the Bodleian Library, together with sixty printed volumes.